anagnostouJohn/lathe/README.md

 Rlead Screw = 200 * 0.875

-Rlead Screw = 175 Steps (per one revolution of Tsoc)
+Rlead Screw = 175 Steps (per one revolution of Chuck)

-Rottary Encoder Steps = 4000/175 = 22.857
+Rottary Encoder Pulses/Step = 4000/175 = 22.857

 0.875 from 22.857 is 6/7